 Race, Gender and Justice Lecture Series

-As part of our commitment to social justice (link), the philosophy department is developing a 5-year series of public lectures on Race, Gender and Justice, beginning in 2021.
+As part of our commitment to social justice, the Philosophy Department is developing a 5-year series of public lectures on Race, Gender and Justice, beginning in 2021.

 Funded by the Mark J. Byrne 1985 Fund in Philosophy, which is an endowment established in 1996 to help support the study of philosophy at Dartmouth College.